bocke/cpanel-delphi/README.md

 # Control Panel Applet in Delphi

-An example on how to create a control panel applet for Windows 16-bit/32-bit in Delphi.
+Examples on how to create a control panel applet for Windows 16-bit/32-bit in Delphi.
 Originally cloned from @laciba96 but their account seems to be deleted in the meantime.

 The LICENSE of the code is GPLv3.